schgab/KeyTools/README.md

 If you intend to use a WinForms Application you need to attach it to the message loop ([WndProc](https://docs.microsoft.com/en-us/dotnet/api/system.windows.forms.control.wndproc?view=netframework-4.8)) and call the `MessageHandler` method of your HotkeyManager instance (Make sure you also pass true as second argument to the constructor).
 If you use WPF skip this step.

+### Simulate keyboard

+Use the `Send` class and their static methods.
+Sending is done using the Windows API method `SendInput`

+### Virtual Keycodes

+All virtual Keycodes can be found in the static `VirtualKeyCodes` class